 The City encourages responsible cat ownership to minimise the impact of cat mating and territorial behaviours on your neighbours.

 With the introduction of the City’s Cats Local Law 2014, stray cats which are caught on a resident’s property can be delivered by the resident to the City’s Cat Management Facility at no cost.
-The City’s Cat Management Facility is located at the City of South Perth’s Animal Care Facility, 199 Thelma Street, Como and is open between Noon and 3pm Monday to Friday and Noon to 1pm on weekends and public holidays.
-See link for further details below.
+The City’s Cat Management Facility is located at the City of South Perth’s Animal Care Facility, 199 Thelma Street, Como.
+For opening hours, please contact the Animal Care Facility - City of South Perth.

 Hiring a small animal trap